Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

 \end{definition}

-We introduce a one-hot encoding function $\onehot$, which converts an index into a column vector with zeros everywhere except the given index, where the value is set to $1$.
-We first show that the atomic formulas can be translated into an embedding layer. \begin{lemma} The atomic formulas $\atom_\syma$ for $\syma\in\eosalphabet$ can be simulated by an embedding layer. \end{lemma} \begin{proof} We assign a distinct index $d$ to every distinct symbol $\syma\in\eosalphabet$ with a map $\ltod\colon \eosalphabet\rightarrow\{1,\ldots,\eosalphabetsize\}$.
-Since the biases in attention mechanisms are sometimes omitted, we designate a dimension $d_b$ to store a constant value of $1$.
-Thus, the input layer can be defined as:
+We introduce a one-hot encoding function $\onehot$, which maps an index to a column vector of zeros except for a single entry equal to $1$ at that index.
+Let $\zero$ denote the all-zero column vector.

+We first show that the atomic formulas can be translated into an embedding layer. \begin{lemma} The atomic formulas $\atom_\syma$ for $\syma\in\eosalphabet$ can be simulated by an embedding layer. \end{lemma} \begin{proof} We assign a distinct coordinate $d$ to every distinct symbol $\syma\in\eosalphabet$ with a map $\ltod\colon \eosalphabet\rightarrow\{1,\ldots,\eosalphabetsize\}$.
+Since the biases in attention mechanisms are sometimes omitted, we include a dedicated bias coordinate $\coord{b}$ that always holds a constant value $1$.
+The embedding layer is then defined as follows: